By: Gary Buchannan

 Still-fishing with live bait such as a 10-inch Yellow Perch or Sucker, hooked lightly beneath the dorsal fin and allowed to swim near the reeds or pads, is a sure thing for Northerns.
 Fish the bait as recommended for Pickerel.
 It is also effective in another haunt of the Northern Pike—the deep holes off the mouths of streams, island channels, and the narrow entrances of bays, where Northerns lurk to ambush smaller fish who use these waterways.
 Here you can also take him by casting with a large, heavy wobbling spoon about 3½ inches long, colored red and white, or a silver spoon with a red-bucktail treble hook behind it.

 Red, which suggests blood and injury, seems to be an especially appealing lure color to members of the voracious Pike family.

-Northern Pike, like Pickerel, often will follow your lure without striking it and they usually can be persuaded the same way—by sticking your rod tip into the water near your boat and moving the tightly reeled lure in a figure 8.
+Northern Pike, like Pickerel, often will follow your lure without striking it, and they usually can be persuaded the same way—by sticking your rod tip into the water near your boat and moving the tightly reeled lure in a figure 8.
 Or by lifting the lure from the water and dangling it over the reluctant critter's nose.
-But there's another teaser that Northern Pike seem to find irresistible, a sure cure for the "following" habit.
-Cast your spoon to the edge, or into a pocket, of the lily pads or reeds.
-Just as it hits the surface, reel in the slack line and lift the rod tip high so the spoon literally boils on the surface for several feet.
-Then lower the rod so the spoon slowly flutters down through the water.
+But there's another teaser that Northern Pike seems to find irresistible, a sure cure for the "following" habit.
+Cast your spoon to the edge or into a pocket of the lily pads or reeds.
+Just as it hits the surface, reel in the slack line and lift the rod tip high, so the spoon literally boils on the surface for several feet.
+Then lower the rod, so the spoon slowly flutters down through the water.
 It won't flutter far!
 And you'd better have a tight grip on that rod!